TheArturthur/CoppermindScraper/Cosmere/Threnodite system.md

 This planet is the furthest out in the system, and is much farther from the other three planets than they are from each other.
 It is also much larger than the other three planets, which are similar in size to each other.
 The exclamation "Purity's Eye," used by [[Nazh\|Nazh]], likely derives from this planet.

+## Trivia
+A  is the Scottish gaelic version of a goll, and the third part of a round of mortuary keening.
+A  is a poem lamenting a person's death.

 https://coppermind.net/wiki/Threnodite_system